newpro/snap2.0/care_giver_UI/care_giver_UI_description.md

 #### Primitive Step Representation in HTN
 (This kind of information should be stored in the HSE DB, so after correcting this, attach them to the HSE DB folder.
 We are borrow the expression from other's work, so we need reference.
 Please have a look my modifications and comments.
 Thanks)
-We are using the representation format in SHOP2[1], a powerful HTN planner, to express an operator.
+We are using the representation format in [SHOP2](http://www.aaai.org/Papers/JAIR/Vol20/JAIR-2013), a HTN planner, to express an operator.
 An operator is an abstraction of a primitive task in the knowledge base.
 An operator contains the following components:

-* **head**: the propose of the task
+* **Purpose**: the propose of the task
-	* **operator's name**: an easy-understanding step name
-	* **parameters**: indicates related parties of this step.
-Usually at least includes the object that issue this action, and the object received this action. (::::here the parameter should be a list, not necessarily only two party)
+	* **Action**: the name of the action.
+	* **Issuer**: the party that should issue this action, this include all property in this issuer as well.
+	* **Receiver**: the party that received this action, this include all property in this receiver as well.
 * **Precondition List**: a list of conditions that should fit before perform this action
 	* Can be "and" or "or" relationship between conditions
 	* One condition can be one of the following types: (good summary.
 But it might be not limited to those three.
 Anyway, you can keep it as now.
 If we encouter other formats, we can add them into here.)